tcalmant/ipopo/website-ipopo/source/tutorials/ipopo.rst

   | @Provides         | Defines the service provided by the component     |
   +-------------------+---------------------------------------------------+

-* Lines 14-30: Implementation of the component
+* Lines 14-30: Implementation of the methods corresponding to the specification

 * Lines 31-45: Definition of callback methods, called when iPOPO validates or invalidates the component